-The farming and ranching industry plays an important role in the 13th District producing over $5.8 billion in agricultural products each year.
-Our area is number one in Texas for cattle, hogs, wheat, and corn.
+The farming and ranching industry plays an important role in the 13th District producing close to $8.6 billion in agricultural products each year.
+Our area is number one in Texas for cattle, horses, hogs, wheat, and corn.
 We are also a leader in cotton, dairy, and forage.
 Agriculture is one of the major lifelines of our country, and our hard-working producers are an integral part in maintaining our nation’s food and fiber supply.

 2014 Farm Bill

 About every five years, Congress debates legislation governing our nation’s federal farm and food policy, known as the Farm Bill.
 The commodity programs in the 2008 Farm Bill represent less than one-quarter of one percent of the federal budget.
 The 2008 Farm Bill already made a number of significant changes to the 2002 Farm Bill that, as a result, are providing predictable commodity support while costing taxpayers less than originally anticipated.

 On January 29, 2014, the House passed a new five year Farm Bill by a vote of 251 to 166.
 I voted for the bill.
 This measure makes major reforms in agriculture programs and reduces spending by $14 billion.
 It gives farmers, ranchers, and their lenders the certainty they need to plan for the future in the face of market volatility and difficult weather.

 For the past 40 years, the Farm Bill included agricultural programs as well as nutrition programs, such as food stamps.
 The view has been that this combination was needed to get a bill passed as fewer and fewer Americans earn their living in agriculture.